-Items included in the annual accounts of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the functional currency).
-The Consolidated annual accounts are presented in euros, which is Group's presentation currency.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the functional currency).
+The Consolidated financial statements are presented in euros, which is ING Group's presentation currency.